ClandininLab/bifrost/README.md

-We provide a `bifrost` executable providing direct access to our tooling and a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow which implements the BIFROST pipeline, handling plumbing and distributed execution.
+We provide a `bifrost` executable providing direct access to our tooling and a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow which implements the BIFROST pipeline, handling plumbing and (optionally) distributed execution.

 ## Using the executable